Autumn leaves 紅葉 (koyo/ kōyō) Festival at the Ranzan valley / Gorge in 2023.

-Ranzan Valley (also known as Ranzan Gorge or Ranzan Keikoku in Japanese) is a beautiful nature spot with several hiking routes in the Hiki area of Saitama Prefecture.
+Ranzan Valley¹ is a beautiful nature spot with several hiking routes in the Hiki area of Saitama Prefecture.
 It is particularly popular in Autumn when the leaves are in various shades of red, yellow and green.
 It is known as the “Arashiyama of Musashi Country” due to its resemblance of Kyoto’s famous Arashiyama area.
 Furthermore, they are both written in the same kanji (Chinese characters) 嵐山。嵐山 can be read as either “arashi yama” or “ran zan”.
-The Ranzan valley autumn leaf festival actually went ahead as normal in 2021.
-And in 2022, there are two festivals in the area in November!
+Last year, they just had a one day Autumn leaves festival, but in 2023, for the first time in five years, it will be on for two weeks.

 There are five different walking courses you can use to take in the scenery.
 The focal point of each is the same; an observation deck with a rest area.
 Three of them are outlined below.